A suite of measures to help tackle bovine TB

 What do we believe?

-We believe an evidence-based and scientifically reliable approach must be developed to counteract the risk posed to cattle by bTB.
+We believe an evidence-based and scientifically reliable approach must be developed to counteract the risk posed to cattle by bovine tuberculosis.

-Be an advocate for badgers today and join our call on the Government to abandon its failed culling policy and take immediate action to:
+Be an advocate for badgers today and join our call on the UK Government to implement its manifesto commitment to end the culling of badgers and take immediate action to:

 1. Accelerate research into cattle vaccination and improve testing regimes for cattle

 There is a potential BCG vaccine available and testing has shown it can reduce the severity of the disease.
-But it can interfere with the tuberculin skin test which is used to detect TB in cattle.
+But it can interfere with the tuberculin skin test that is used to detect TB in cattle.
 A test called a DIVA test could help resolve this issue.
-Field trials to assess the safety of the cattle vaccine and the safety and performance of the DIVA skin test in vaccinated cattle have started and are due to be completed in 2023.
-After that, an application can be made for the vaccine's authorisation and use.
+Field trials to assess the safety of the cattle vaccine and the performance of the DIVA skin test in vaccinated cattle are ongoing.
+Once they have been completed and the data is available, an application can be made for the vaccine's authorisation and use.

 2. Reduce cow-to-cow infections - the major cause of TB infection